AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ## HTL Layers {#layers}

-HTL as used in AEM can be defined by a number of layers.
+In AEM, a number of layers define HTL.

 1. **[HTL Specification](specification.md)** - HTL is an open-source, platform-agnostic specification, which anyone is free to implement.
 1. **[Sling HTL Scripting Engine](specification.md)** - The Sling project has created the reference implementation of HTL, which is used by AEM.
-1. **[AEM Extensions](specification.md)** - AEM builds on top of the Sling HTL Scripting Engine in order to offer developers convenient features specific to AEM.
+1. **[AEM Extensions](specification.md)** - AEM builds on top of the Sling HTL Scripting Engine to offer developers convenient features specific to AEM.

 This HTL documentation focuses on using HTL to develop AEM solutions.
 As such, it touches all three layers, linking external resources as necessary.